stpaultim/uc_stripe/README.txt

 "Decline Charges that fail zip code verification" on the "Account info" page.
 (You must be collecting billing address information for this to work, of course.)

+h) The uc_credit setting "Validate credit card numbers at checkout" must be disabled on admin/store/settings/payment/method/credit - uc_credit never sees the credit card number, so cannot properly validate it (and we don't want it to ever know the credit card number.)

 Upgrading from uc_stripe 6.x-1.x or 7.x-1.x
 ===========================================